BlackBerry Dynamics

 • No lost-password recovery is available

-Otherwise, the secure storage, secure communication, and push channel APIs are all available in Enterprise Simulation Mode.
-The communication APIs will not be able to connect to any enterprise app servers through the UEM or Good Control proxy infrastructure, although direct connections to enterprise app servers can still be made, if, for example, the AVD is running on a machine that is on the enterprise LAN or VPN.
+The communication APIs will not be able to connect to any enterprise app servers through the UEM server, although direct connections to enterprise app servers can still be made, if, for example, the iOS Simulator is running on a machine that is on the enterprise network or VPN.

 Follow the required steps to configure a BlackBerry Secured app for testing in UEM.
 If you do not yet have a UEM instance in place, you can configure one with a free developer trial license.
-Click here to generate a trail license and start configuring your server.
+Click here to generate a trial license and start configuring your server.

 Once the servers are in place, continue with the following steps.